anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

-## Obtain CA Certificates {#req_cacerts}
+## Obtain CA Certificates {#obtain_cacerts}

+The pinned domain certificate in the voucher is only the initial trust anchor for only the domain registrar.
-As the pledge will verify it own LDevID certificate when received, it also needs the corresponding CA certificates.
+To fully trust the domain and also to fully verify its own LDevID certificate, the pledge also needs the corresponding domain CA certificate(s).
-This is done in EST {{RFC7030}} using the "/.well-known/est/cacerts" endpoint, which provides the CA certificates over a TLS protected connection.
-BRSKI-PRM requires a signature wrapped CA certificate object, to avoid that the pledge can be provided with arbitrary CA certificates in an authorized way.
-The registrar signed CA certificate object will allow the pledge to verify the authorization to install the received CA certificate(s).
+A bag of CA certificates signed by the registrar will allow the pledge to verify the authorization to install the received CA certificate(s) through the pinned domain certificate in the voucher.

-As the CA certificate(s) are provided to the pledge after the voucher, the pledge has the required information (the domain certificate) to verify the wrapped CA certificate object.
+Note that this is a deviation from EST {{RFC7030}} used in BRSKI {{!RFC8995}}.

+The Registrar-Agent obtains this artifact within the same TLS session.
+In case the TLS session to the registrar is already closed, the Registrar-Agent establishes a new session as described in {{pvr}}.
+The CA certificates do not need to be correlated to a specific voucher or Enroll-Response; they only need to be fresh.

-{{exchangesfig_uc2_5}} shows the request and provisioning of CA certificates in the infrastructure.
-The following subsections describe the corresponding artifacts.
+{{exchangesfig_uc2_5}} shows the acquisition of the CA certificate(s) and the following subsections describe the corresponding artifact.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+